-However, accounting standards are not independent of other factors, and should be understood as one of several determinants of optimal transparency.
-Although the implementation of IFRS has harmonized reporting standards across Europe, other crucial determinants of the supply of information remain country-specific, and may be distinguished as institutional (see, e.g., Jaggy and Low, 2000; Hope, 2003; Bushman & Piotroski, 2006).
-As a second institutional influence on the transparency gap, the role of a country's corporate governance system is included, as a proxy for an additional domestic institutional pressure, as it has been shown to be positively related to the information supply in prior studies in other areas (e.g., Forker, 1992; Eng & Mak, 2003; Hope, 2003; Ding, Hope, Jeanjean, & Stolowy, 2007).
+& Low, 2000; Hope, 2003; Bushman & Piotroski, 2006).
+As a second institutional influence on the transparency gap, the role of a country's corporate governance system is included, as a proxy for an additional domestic institutional pressure, as it has been shown to be positively related to the information supply in prior studies in other areas (e.g., Forker, 1992; Jaggi & Low, 2000; Eng & Mak, 2003; Hope, 2003; Ding et al., 2007).

 The development of institutions, laws, regulations and markets over time have formed two main corporate governance systems, the Anglo-Saxon and the Germanic system.
 The Anglo-Saxon system is characterized by dispersed ownership, separation between ownership and control, minority shareholder protection, and an equity market having a central function.
 The Germanic governance system, on the other hand, is distinguished by ownership concentration, weak minority shareholder protection, and control usually exercised by blockholders.
-In between these two paradigms is the Nordic corporate governance model, which is internationally oriented, with high levels of IPO and M &A activity and a civil law system characterized by higher shareholder protection than is found in other civil law countries (La Porta, Lopez-de-Silanes, Shleifer, & Vishny, 1998; La Porta, Lopez-de-Silanes, Shleifer, & Vishny, 1997; Pagano & Volpin, 2005).
+In between these two paradigms is the Nordic corporate governance model, which is internationally oriented, with high levels of IPO and M&A activity and a civil law system characterized by higher shareholder protection than is found in other civil law countries (La Porta et al., 1997, 1998; Pagano & Volpin, 2005).

 Prior studies have shown a distinct connection between the legal and institutional environment, and the quality of information supplied (e.g., Forker, 1992; La Porta et al., 1998; Eng & Mak, 2003; Ding et al., 2007).
 La Porta et al. (1998), for example, show that common law countries have stronger legal protection for investors, while Leuz et al. (2003) show that enforcement and investor protection laws are important in the quest for quality of supply of information.
 Ball et al. (2003) strengthen this theory by showing that such quality is dependent on the institutional environment.
 Daske et al. (2008) find that capital-market-related benefits are only evident in countries with strong institutional environments.
-Differences in enforcement, types of law systems and institutional environments are found significant between the Anglo-Saxon, Germanic and Nordic systems (Ball et al., 2003; Daske et al., 2008; La Porta et al., 1998; Leuz et al., 2003).
+Differences in enforcement, types of law systems and institutional environments are found significant between the Anglo-Saxon, Germanic and Nordic systems (La Porta et al., 1998; Leuz et al., 2003; Ball et al., 2003; Daske et al., 2008).